UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 We do this by creating a "precursor" design, which is not the final design, and then editing it by adding nicks and crossovers, which is done by calling methods on the `DNAOrigamiDesign` object.

 The scaffold is a good starting point.
 It is one long strand, but we won't specify it as such.
 Instead, we will specify it by drawing one strand on each helix, spanning the full length, and then modifying as suggested.
+Each `Strand` is specified primarily by a list of `Substrand`'s, and each `Substrand` is specified primarily by 4 fields: integer `helix` (actually, *index* of a helix), boolean `forward` (direction of the `Substrand`, i.e., is its 3' end at a higher or lower offset than its 5' end?), integer `start` and `end` offsets.

 ```python